162 pointsby bobbiechen19 days ago32 comments

 guess why

-• bflesch7 hours ago
+• skybrian19 days ago

 Don't invest any second of your time into the US tech monopoly.
 That time is much better spent deploying non-US alternatives and backing up your data from US clouds, which could be blocked for us any moment.